 # Templates

 RHCore includes a templating language that can be used in place of Content Server Weblingo or WebReports.
-It is motivated Django Templates, shares many characteristics, but has some additions to play nice with Content Server.
+It is motivated Django Templates (opens new window), shares many characteristics, but has some additions to play nice with Content Server.

 Templates can be used to render text.
 Consider a few examples: